seasketch/geoprocessing/packages/base-project/src/clients/README.md

 # Clients

-Clients are registered with SeaSketch and contain Report building blocks capable of taking a Sketch or SketchCollection, calling geoprocessing functions and displaying the results organized by tab and section.
+Report clients are React UI components that can be registered with SeaSketch and when given a sketch URL as input, are able to run the appropriate geoprocessing functions and display a complete report.
+This can include multiple report pages with tabbed navigation.